atapas/demolab/code/_data/html/html-inputs.md

 tags:
   - "#html"
   - "#html5"
-fileName: "inputs"
+fileName: "html5-features"
 links:
   - "GreenRoots Blog(10 useful HTML5 features, you may not be using)$#$#$#https://blog.greenroots.info/10-useful-html5-features-you-may-not-be-using-ckdua7ql300l1m3s1ez7teshc"
 ---
-All about HTML5 Inputs
+Learn HTML5 features that you may not be knowing!